Bayesian Quantile Regression with Subset Selection: A Decision Analysis Perspective: Introduction

-We first introduce our motivating application, and then review existing Bayesian and frequentist methods for quantile regression--both to showcase the successes in this area and to highlight the need for methodological advances, especially for our data analysis.
+Before expanding upon these goals and contributions, we first review existing Bayesian and frequentist methods for quantile regression---both to showcase the successes in this area and to highlight the need for methodological advances.